PowerlineApp/powerline-mobile/README.md

 * copy powerline config file, e.g. when you want to connect to development backend, run `cp www/config/dev.js www/js/config.js`
 * `ionic serve` -- powerline mobile app should launch in web browser

-## Pull Request & Claiming your Bounty
-When your code is ready and on GitHub, create a pull request via the GitHub UI.
-Once your pull request is created, it is best practice to go to the bounty on Assembly and submit your work with a link to the pull request.
-If the feature you created does not have a bounty created yet, simply create one explaining what you've done and why.
-The core team will award the bounty after confirming and merging the contribution.
-We recommend you include the appropriate unit tests to make things easier for everyone.

-After the bounty or work is submitted, add a comment to the pull request with a link to the bounty.
-This keeps the code review and merging process quick and easy.